 Vehicle Security

-Never leave valuables visible in your car, whether it’s parked at a trailhead, accommodation, or in town.
-Thieves target vehicles at popular tourist spots and trailheads, knowing that hikers will be away for hours.
-If you must leave items in the car, lock them in the boot (trunk) before you arrive at your destination — thieves sometimes watch car parks to see which vehicles have items being stashed.
+Never leave valuables visible in your car, whether it’s parked at a trailhead, your accommodation, or in town.
+Thieves target vehicles at popular tourist spots and trailheads, knowing hikers will be away for hours.
+If you must leave items in the car, lock them in the boot (trunk) before you arrive at your destination — thieves sometimes watch car parks to see which vehicles have things being stashed.
 Better yet, leave valuables at your accommodation.
 Passports, electronics, and cash should never be left in an unattended vehicle.
 If you’re in a campervan, don’t leave it unlocked and unattended, and avoid freedom camping in isolated areas if you’re travelling solo.

 Hostel and Accommodation Safety